Integration a React app into Django project

 Get-Item Frontend/templates/Frontend/app.html

-And include the created earlier urls.py file in the Frontend directory in the main urls.py file in the Website directory.
+And include the created earlier Frontend/urls.py file in the Website/urls.py.

 from django.contrib import admin